Projects/Campaigns

 The campaign is simple but profound.
 Wear black on Thursdays.
 Wear a pin to declare you are part of the global movement resisting attitudes and practices that permit rape and violence.
 Show your respect for women who are resilient in the face of injustice and violence.
 Encourage others to join you.

 Often black has been used with negative racial connotations.
-In this campaign Black is used as a color of resistance and resilience.
+In this campaign Black is used as a colour of resistance and resilience.

 Savings and Credit Groups